Travel Guide to Madeira Island, Portugal: 4-Day Itinerary

 How to get around in Madeira

-The Aerobus has convenient shuttle services from the airport to the front step of many hotels and accommodation sites in Funchal and guided tours make it easy to explore Madeira without renting a car, which is discussed later in this article.
+The Aerobus (€6.50 one way, cash only) has convenient shuttle services from the airport to the front step of many hotels and accommodation sites in Funchal and guided tours make it easy to explore Madeira without renting a car.

 Driving on a highway that is overlooking the city of Funchal which is located right on the Atlantic Ocean.
 You can see ships and the promenade.